Request a Confidential Callback

 Simply put, a dual diagnosis is when a patient has a co-occurring mental health disorder along with addiction.
 Addiction is a mental health disorder on its own.
 But more than 60% of people who admit to drug rehabs in NJ also have a secondary condition according to data published by the National Library of Medicine.
 It’s not hard to imagine someone who is both addicted to opioids and has an anxiety disorder.
 This would be one common example of a dual diagnosis patient.
 But, what happens if you just take the drugs away?

 Addiction Is One Piece of the Puzzle

 The anxiety remains.
-If anything, it gets worse, because the patient no longer has their main coping mechanism (self-medication).
-More often than not, the patient relapses because there’s no relief for their social anxiety symptoms.
+If anything, it gets worse, because the client no longer has their main coping mechanism (self-medication).
+More often than not, the client relapses because there’s no relief for their social anxiety symptoms.
 Alternately, it’s easy to see how someone with undiagnosed bipolar depression might turn to sedatives or stimulants like amphetamines or cocaine.
 Dual diagnosis treatment centers exist to help people in this situation so they have a fighting chance at recovery.
 It’s an important mission to put it mildly.
 Without the proper care, addicts with co-occurring disorders have a lower-than-average chance of success in recovery.

 Signs and Symptoms of a Dual Diagnosis Disorder

 The signs and symptoms of a potential dual diagnosis can be hard to spot.
 They are the same signs you’d look for in any mental illness, combined with the signs of substance abuse.
 The problem is that drug use and alcoholism signs can mirror those of other forms of mental illness.
 How can you tell if a person has depression, or is just drunk and hungover?
 Or if a person is manic or anxious because of a disorder, or if it’s because they just did an entire 8-ball of cocaine?
 The truth is you can’t.